Discrimination, Harassment, Hazing, Bullying and Intimidation Policy

 Discrimination, harassment and bullying behaviour will not be tolerated under any circumstances.
 Mannix College and Monash University will take action against any staff member, agent or student who is found to have breached this policy.

-- Contact your Resident Advisor/Senior Resident Advisor – All Resident Advisors and the Senior Resident Advisor at Mannix College act as student contacts.
-In most cases, they will be the first contact for anyone who feels that they might have problem.
-The student contact role would support the resident to clarify their concerns and understand the College’s and Universities processes for dealing with such concerns.
+4.2.1 For residents: contact your Resident Advisor/Senior Resident Advisor – All Resident Advisors and the Senior Resident Advisor at Mannix College act as student contacts.
+In most cases, they will be the first contact for anyone who feels that they might have a problem.
+The student contact role would support the resident to clarify their concerns and understanding of the College’s and Universities processes for dealing with such concerns.
+The student contact would also refer the resident to the most appropriate support service or staff as required.

-- Go directly to the Assistant Deputy Principal, Deputy Principal or Principal for advice as soon as possible.
+4.2.2 For residents and staff: Go directly to the Deputy Principal or Principal for advice as soon as possible.
 These people all have an obligation to treat all complaints seriously and to deal with them expeditiously while giving regard to due process and natural justice to all parties involved.
 If you believe you are the victim of any behaviour contrary to this Policy (sexual or otherwise) you should take action.
 Doing nothing will not resolve the problem, and putting off action because of fear of reprisals or getting someone into trouble is not in your own best interests.

 If you feel you have not been properly supported, contact the Principal.